mueprecious-stack/Finance-Project/README.md

 ### Tools and Skills Used
 ---
 **Excel**
-•	Data entry
+- Data entry
-•	Pivot tables
+- Pivot tables
-•	Merging tables in Power Query Editor
+- Merging tables in Power Query Editor
-•	Dashboard development
+- Dashboard development

 ### Dataset
 ---
 The dataset consists of financial records entered over time, making it a primary data source.
 It was not sourced from any public platform; all records were manually entered by the data analyst and therefore private, hence raw data will not be updated.

-•	**File**: First_Quarter_Finances.xlsx
+- **File**: First_Quarter_Finances.xlsx
-•	**Data Type**: Continuously updated Excel-based dataset
+- **Data Type**: Continuously updated Excel-based dataset
-•	**Time Period**: January – March 2026
+- **Time Period**: January – March 2026

 **Tables**
-•	**Income**: Contains details of all income sources, including savings from the previous year.
+-	**Income**: Contains details of all income sources, including savings from the previous year.
-•	**Self Payment**: Includes monthly budgeted expenses funded from the client’s savings and additional income.
+-	**Self Payment**: Includes monthly budgeted expenses funded from the client’s savings and additional income.
-•	**Purchases**: Records all purchase categories and transactions made by the client.
+-	**Purchases**: Records all purchase categories and transactions made by the client.
-•	**Balances**: Shows total remaining funds across all bank accounts, with account-level breakdowns.
+-	**Balances**: Shows total remaining funds across all bank accounts, with account-level breakdowns.
-•	**Loaned**: Tracks money loaned to friends and family, including repayments and outstanding balances.
+-	**Loaned**: Tracks money loaned to friends and family, including repayments and outstanding balances.

 ### Data Preparation
 ---
 1. Converted raw data into structured Excel tables
 2. Performed data cleaning and formatting
+3. Merged tables in Power Querry Editor
-3. Summarized data using Pivot Tables
+4. Summarized data using Pivot Tables
-4. Created visualizations
+5. Created visualizations
-5. Built an interactive dashboard
+6. Built an interactive dashboard

 ### Dashboard Overview
 ---